SumiSastri/dev-blogs/docs/fullstack-JavaScript/part9-javascript-fetch-api-calls.md

 [CRUD methods with Axios from Docs](https://axios-http.com/docs/example)

+__Axios trade-offs__

+Axios does have some advantages over using the Fetch API, however, there are no significant code execution benefits compared to the `fetch()` method because an additional package has to be added to your app and this means package maitainence and managing any issues arising out of package management.

+The Fetch API on the other hand is native to JavaScript and needs limited set up.
+It is also not significantly more verbose compared with Axios.

 ## What is middleware?

 Middleware can be as simple as a config file that handles the request-response cycle.